corda/corda-docs-portal/content/en/interop-raw/interop-admin/_index.md

 ---

 # Interoperability Administration and Identity Management Guide
-## Interoperability Registration REST Endpoints

-The Interoperability API is used to administrate Interoperability identities and groups.
-It allows for creating, exporting and importing Interoperability identities, as well as Interoperability group creation and lookup.
+The Interoperability REST API endpoints are used to administrate Interoperability identities and groups.
+They allow for creating, exporting and importing Interoperability identities, as well as Interoperability group creation and lookup.